Early African Literature Project

 Book 2: Kəbrä Nägäśt, the most famous Ethiopian text, is a retelling of the biblical Solomon and Sheba story in which Sheba is an Ethiopian queen who triumphs over Solomon.
 Michael Kleiner and I are working on The Kebra Nagast: A New English Translation of the Ancient Book about the Ethiopian Queen of Sheba, King Solomon, and Their Son Menilek.
 An excerpt appeared in the Norton Anthology of World Literature and we have an anticipated publication date of 2023 with Penguin Classics and Princeton University Press.
 See the page about this translation.

-Book 4: A Textual History of the Ethiopic Story of “The Cannibal of Qəmər” in the Täˀammərä Maryam (Miracles of the Virgin Mary) (with Jeremy Brown and Stephen Delamarter).
+Book 5: A Textual History of the Ethiopic Story of “The Cannibal of Qəmər” in the Täˀammərä Maryam (Miracles of the Virgin Mary) (with Jeremy Brown and Stephen Delamarter).
 In progress.
-See the page about our book about this short story.

 Article 1: The Life and Visions of Krəstos Śämra, a Fifteenth-Century Ethiopian Woman Saint, perhaps the earliest-known book-length autobiography by an African woman (ca. 1508).
 Three thousand years of writing in Africa has yielded perhaps ten biographies of African women written by Africans before the nineteenth century, so this Ethiopian biography is invaluable to scholarship.
 See the page about our translation of two portions of this book.